 - Complete the Unified Scholarship Application online through your MyVSAC account, click on Work with VSAC-Assisted Scholarships, look for “Submit Application” and “Unified Scholarship Application (USA)” and follow the instructions.

 - Complete the FAFSA for the academic year you’re attending or planning to attend

 - If selected as a recipient by the selection committee, recipients sign a promissory note when they accept funding that commits them to the following work arrangements.
 The loan will be forgiven when the work obligation is met:

-- Agree to work as a mental health professional for a minimum of one year following licensure for each year of assistance received
+- Agree to work full-time as a mental health professional for a minimum of one year following licensure for each year of assistance received

 WHEN SHOULD I APPLY?

 Applications are accepted and reviewed on a rolling basis until all funds have been awarded.

 The State of Vermont offers several forgivable loan programs to encourage students to enter the Vermont workforce in specific high-demand fields.
 These unique loans: